-Presqu’ile’s varied habitats result in a diverse population of reptile and amphibian (collectively called herptiles).
-The wetlands in particular are crucial to supporting these animals.
-The most conspicuous amphibians are the frogs, and these are mostly detected during their mating rituals when the males sing to attract females.
 This chorus starts in early spring with Chorus Frogs singing from the pannes along the main road.
 They start singing anytime between mid-March and early April depending on the thaw.
 They are soon joined by Spring Peepers and in lesser amounts by Leopard Frogs and Wood Frogs.
 By May, American Toads and Grey Tree Frogs have joined in.
-The chorus can be almost deafening and those camping in High Bluff Campground in May have been known to resort to earplugs at night.

-Frogs then become quite scarce until into August, when if it has been a good wet year, the Leopard Frogs that have emerged are hopping everywhere.
+Frogs then become quite scarce until into August, when if it has been a good wet year, the young Leopard Frogs are hopping everywhere.
 Leopard Frogs are our only frog species that forages during the day, out of the water, in open areas and thus routinely crosses paths with people.
-The Owen Point Trail in particular is a good spot to assess how good a breeding season this species has had.
-In good years it can be hard not to take a step without stepping on a small frog out at Owen Point.
-The only other frog visitors routinely cross path with outside the breeding season is the American Toad.
+Another frog visitors routinely cross path with outside the breeding season is the American Toad.
 It, like the Leopard Frog, forages out of the water, but usually only at night.
 They are attracted to the lights (or rather to the insects that are attracted to the lights) at buildings, and a few toads are usually seen around comfort stations in the campground on summer evening.